 If you’re travelling within your own country you might not need to fly.
 You can gain similar price advantages by booking train or bus travel early, although the discounts are usually far less than those offered for flights.

-Not exciting, but if you’re travelling – especially abroad – and don’t have any health coverage you could be in for a massive shock if you do need medical attention.
+If you’re travelling – especially abroad – and don’t have any health coverage you could be in for a massive shock if you do need medical attention.
 Horror stories abound of uninsured travellers having accidents in the US and being faced with enormous bills.

 Many airlines will offer travel insurance as an extra during the booking process for your flight, assuming you are travelling by air.
 Other alternatives include going through a travel agent or even your credit card provider will often offer travel insurance.